da380/YSpec/README.md

 - `source depth, latitude and longitude` – location of point source (depth in km, angles in de- grees).

-- `Mrr , . . . , Mpp` – moment tensor components $M_{rr} , . . . , M_{φφ}$ in Nm refered to the standard spherical
+- `Mrr , . . . , Mpp` – moment tensor components $M_{rr} , . . . , M_{\phi}$ in Nm refered to the standard spherical
 polar co-ordinate system (r, θ, φ) defined relative to the pole of the model.
-So, locally the `r` direction is vertically upwards, the `θ` direction is south, and the `φ` direction is east.
+So, locally the $r$ direction is vertically upwards, the $\theta$ direction is south, and the $\phi$ direction is east.

-16. receiver depth – depth of all the different receivers in km.
+- `receiver depth` – depth of all the different receivers in km.
 Note that the receiver can be placed below the source.
+This depth cannot lie within a fluid part of the model.

-17. number of receivers – the total number of different receiver positions.
+- `number of receivers` – the total number of different receiver positions.
 Can be as large as you like, but if too big the program can run out of memory and will crash.
 Computations for multiple receivers involves only slightly more work than those for one receiver, so having lots of different receivers is fine.

-18. receiver latitudes and longitudes – list of the different receiver latitudes and longitudes in the form lat1 lon1 lat2 lon2 lat3 lon3
+- `receiver latitudes and longitudes` – list of the different receiver latitudes and longitudes in the form

+`lat1 lon1
+lat2 lon2
+lat3 lon3`

 with all angles being in degrees.
 The ordering of the output files corresponds to that of this list.